Course Overview

 2. Demonstrate how to apply the machine learning and data mining process to practical problems

-3. Explain and apply algorithms including decision tree learning, instance-based learning, probabilistic learning, linear regression, logistic regression, Q-learning, and others
+3. Explain and apply algorithms including decision tree learning, instance-based learning, probabilistic learning, linear regression, logistic regression, and others

 4. Given a dataset and task to be addressed, select, apply and evaluate appropriate algorithms, and interpret the results